 |Capability 4:||Communication and Engagement|

-- Formulate Formulate a hypothesis testing problem and create the course of action for it.
+- Formulate a hypothesis testing problem and create the course of action for it.
 (Capability 1)

-- Evaluate Make inference about the characteristics of different statistical populations.
+- Evaluate and make inference about the characteristics of different statistical populations.
 (Capability 2 and 4)

-- Build Build linear models and study their properties.
+- Build linear models and study their properties.
 (Capability 1)

 |Final Exam||60%||Individual Examination|

 This course is a standard point course and students are expected to spend 150 hours over the course of the semester involved in each 15 point course that they are enrolled in.